Speeding Up Distributed Machine Learning Using Codes: Coded Computation

+In order to see the efficacy of coded computation, we implement the proposed algorithms and test them on an Amazon EC2 cluster.
 We first obtain the empirical distribution of task runtime in order to observe how frequently stragglers appear in our testbed by measuring round-trip times between the master node and each of $10$ worker instances on an Amazon EC2 cluster.
 Each worker computes a matrix-vector multiplication and passes the computation result to the master node, and the master node measures round trip times that include both computation time and communication time.
 Each worker repeats this procedure $500$ times, and we obtain the empirical distribution of round trip times across all the worker nodes.

-In Fig.~\ref{fig:measurements}, we plot the histogram and CCDF of measured computing times; the average round trip time is $0.11$ second, and the \thth{95} percentile latency is $0.20$ second, i.e., roughly five out of hundred tasks are going to be roughly two times slower than the average tasks.
+In Fig.~\ref{fig:measurements}, we plot the histogram and complementary CDF (CCDF) of measured computing times; the average round trip time is $0.11$ second, and the \thth{95} percentile latency is $0.20$ second, i.e., roughly five out of hundred tasks are going to be roughly two times slower than the average tasks.
 Assuming the probability of a worker being a straggler is $5\%$, if one runs an uncoded distributed algorithm with $10$ workers, the probability of not seeing such a straggler is only about $60\%$, so the algorithm is slowed down by a factor of more than $2$ with probability $40\%$.
 Thus, this observation strongly emphasizes the necessity of an efficient straggler mitigation algorithm.
 In Fig.~\ref{fig:runtime_distribution_a}, we plot the runtime distributions of uncoded/coded distributed algorithms using this empirical distribution as the mother runtime distribution.
 When an uncoded distributed algorithm is used, the overall runtime distribution entails a heavy tail, while the runtime distribution of the MDS-coded algorithm has almost no tail.